 eukaryotic, spore-bearing, achlorophyllous organisms that generally reproduce sexually and asexually, and whose usually filamentous, branched somatic structures are typically surrounded by cell walls containing chitin or cellulose, or both of these substances, together with many other complex organic molecules.

 This article here is going to focus on two of the phrases of this generalized definition.
 The first one is ‘filamentous, branched somatic structures’ which is the main theme of the first topic of this article named ‘Vegetative Structures of Fungi’.
 The second phrase on which we will have a thorough look is ‘reproduce sexually and asexually’ in the second section named ‘Reproduction in Fungi’ of this article.

-- Vegetative structure means the structure not associated in reproduction.
-It usually forms the thalloid body, grows as it needs and prepares structures for reproduction.
+- Vegetative structure means the structure is not associated with reproduction.
+It usually forms the thalloid body, grows as it needs, and prepares structures for reproduction.

-- Reproductive structures are made from vegetative structures of fungi.
+- Reproductive structures are made from the vegetative structures of fungi.
 They usually form spores for reproduction.

 So let’s begin.